homanchou/xr/book/build-your-own-webvr-site.md

 }
 ```

-We could then take advantage of the Babylon.js mesh builder functions to create these meshes in the scene and place them at the right spots.
-Modeling the data this way is a take on the Entity, Component, System (ECS) architectural pattern.
+We could then take advantage of the Babylon.js mesh builder functions to create these meshes in the scene and place them at corresponding locations and orientations as described by the data.
+Modeling the data this way is inspired by the Entity, Component, System (ECS) architectural pattern.
 In the payload above, each key/value pair represents a "thing".
 Each key is an entity_id (randomly generated name of a thing), and each value is a JSON object of components (data for the thing).
 A component is just another key/value pair.
 For example "position" is a component name with [1,2,3] as the component value.
 Components are just data, and entities are just ids.
 To make sense of the data we use Systems.
 We already have a folder we have created for systems.
 Each system listens for incoming messages and will react accordingly to change the scene.

-If we were to store this data in a database, there are lots of ways we could design the schema.
-I'm opting for a simple single table for component name and value pairs in each row.
+There are lots of ways we could design the schema for a database to persist this data.
+I'm opting for a simple single table for each component in a row.
 That way if only one component is updated for an entity then only one row needs to change.
 In the above example, "entity1" has 4 components so it would occupy 4 rows in the database.
-Each of the 4 rows will also have the same entity_id so they know what entity they are associated with, as well as a room_id because entities are tied to a particular room.
+Each of the 4 rows would share the same entity_id, as well as a room_id because entities are tied to a particular room.

 Let's create a database table to be able to store some meta data about simple background objects.
 We can then query this table for any objects that are supposed to be in the room and then load them and create them in 3D instead of hardcoding them.